 Where to purchase for lowest price

-The 70mai Dash Cam Pro sells for approximately $120 on the 70mai Official Store on Aliexpress.
+The 70mai A800 with the rear camera sells for approximately $120 on the 70mai Official Store on Aliexpress (You can choose whether to get the rear camera or not in the listing).

 WARNING!
 MAKING CHANGES TO YOUR FIRMWARE ARE PERFORMED AT YOUR OWN RISK.
 WE ARE NOT RESPONSIBLE FOR ANY DAMAGE TO YOUR DASH CAM AS A RESULT OF THESE INSTRUCTIONS.